 Community Activities & Personal Interests

-Henry also enjoys giving back to the community by representing parties pro bono.
+Henry enjoys giving back to the community by representing parties pro bono.
 For example, he represented, pro bono, the defendant in a civil tax matter in which the United States sought to foreclose on the home of a quadriplegic woman (his client) and her 16-year-old daughter in order to satisfy various tax liens.
 The matter settled favorably for the client and she was able to keep her home.

 Henry speaks French, enjoys skiing, sailing, CrossFit, environmental issues, and youth education.